 This is where hypnosis/hypnotherapy can help!
 While hypnosis has similarities with sleep, it is not the same state and I believe the difference may have something to do with the systems that involve circadian rhythms?
 These systems involve the suprachiasmatic nucleus of the hypothalamus, the habenula and pineal gland.
 Of course, these nuclei have many connections with other brain systems and that probably accounts for much of the difference that clients experience during hypnosis.

 When it comes to the need for a life-changing intervention, it is useful to consider what circumstances are at play, that cause issues to arise?
-The environment we live in, coupled with our own peculiar perspective of what life means to us, is the primary driver of the way in which our brain is wired.
+The environment we live in, coupled with our own particular perspective of what life means to us, is the primary driver of the way in which our brain is wired.
 Genetics, of course, play a part but life experience has a far more important role in deciding the way we encode and respond to our experience of life.
 Most of our everyday memory is processed by the hippocampus but, relative to emotion, memories of protection/fear data is stored and processed by the amygdala as well.
 In fact, the amygdala gets to process vital sensory data ahead of the hippocampus and this can lead to an overreaction in certain situations; it's a shoot first, ask questions later type of processing.
 We've all had one of those moments when we have overreacted, only to discover we were a little hasty later; c'est la vie!